near/nearcore/docs/practices/security_vulnerabilities.md

     $ git fetch nearcore-public
     $ git push nearcore-private nearcore-public/master:master
     ```
-2. All security sensitive issues must be created on this repository.
-You must
+2. All security sensitive issues must be created on the private nearcore
-   also assign one of the `[P-S0, P-S1]` labels to the issue to indicate the severity
+   repository.
+You must also assign one of the `[P-S0, P-S1]` labels to the
-   of the issue.
-The two criteria to use to help you judge the severity are
+   issue to indicate the severity of the issue.
+The two criteria to use to help
-   ease of carrying out the attack and the impact of the attack.
-An attack that
+   you judge the severity are ease of carrying out the attack and the impact of
-   is easy to do or can have a huge impact should have the `P-S0` label and `P-S1`
+   the attack.
+An attack that is easy to do or can have a huge impact should
-   otherwise.
+   have the `P-S0` label and `P-S1` otherwise.

 3. All security sensitive pull requests should also be created on this
    repository.
 Note that once a PR is approved on the private repository, it